GrinonBarrett/Taksidos/Core Rules/Creatures/Shark, Common.md

 **Tireless Stride**: If it did not sprint during the previous round, and is performing a sprint, it does not incur fatigue.

-**Built for Speed**: When sprinting, its run speed is multiplied by the number of sprints it has performed since the start of the previous round.
+**Built for Speed**: When sprinting, its swim speed is multiplied by the number of sprints it has performed since the start of the previous round.

 **Terrible Speed**: As a reaction to itself performing a move, the shark may increase its swim speed to 27 yards.